praveensripati/learn-aws/Services/EC2/Installing-Java-SDK.md

 # Installing Java SDK

-1. Create an Ubuntu 18.04 t2.micro instance and connect to it.
+1. Create an Ubuntu 18.04 t2.micro EC2 instance and connect to it.

-1. Execute the below commands to install Maven and java-common.
+1. Execute the below commands to install maven and java-common.
     >sudo apt-get update\
     >sudo apt install maven java-common